BALTIMORE - Ten months and counting.

 "Most people hear of us through word of mouth," said James Piper Bond, president of Living Classrooms.
 "We serve an average of 400 people getting out of prison--that's small compared to the 4,000 expected to be released."

 Bond said in Baltimore there is a big shortage of services for anyone transitioning from prison to society.
-Through Living Classroom's Project Serve program, adults who enroll begin developing work skills to help with their
+Through Living Classroom's Project Serve program, adults who enroll begin developing work skills to help with

 "The recidivism rate for Project Serve is seven percent," he said.
 "In the city, it's 55 percent.
 With proper support, a person can get on track."